McKenna Haase has a necklace that says “Remember why you started.” Never have those words meant more than in the last 15 months.

 Sprint Car racing is an expensive game.
 The money it takes to run a team doesn’t discriminate whether a car is littered with sponsors or is blank.

 That’s something Haase learned at an early age.
-She started her team at age 13 and learned really quick what it takes to get to the track every week.
+She started her team at age 13 and quickly learned what it takes to get to the track every week.
 More important, she realized she couldn’t do it alone.

 Haase needed sponsors.
 And since she turned her Sprint Car endeavors into a business at 17, she has worked tirelessly trying to acquire more partners and take care of the companies that take care of her.